What is Cervical Intraepithelial Neoplasia?

 CIN is a precancerous condition in which abnormal cells grow on the surface of the cervix, which is the opening between the vagina and the uterus in women.

-“Intraepithelial” means that abnormal cells are present on the surface (epithelial tissue) of the cervix.
+“Intraepithelial” means that abnormal cells are present on the cervix’s surface (epithelial tissue).
 The word “neoplasia” refers to the growth of new cells.
 Another name for NIC is cervical dysplasia.

 It is important to remember that most people with CIN do not get cancer.
-If the cancer is formed, it takes years to develop.
-Time necessary for doctors to find and eliminate problem areas.
+If the tumor is formed, it takes years to develop.
+The time necessary for doctors to find and eliminate problem areas.

 Cervical intraepithelial neoplasia can be classified according to the amount of affected epithelial tissue:

 - Low-grade neoplasia (CIN 1) refers to dysplasia that involves approximately one third of the thickness of the epithelium.

 - CIN 2 refers to abnormal changes in about one-third to two-thirds of the epithelial layer.

 - IAS 3 (the most severe form) describes a condition that affects more than two-thirds of the epithelium.